-Perpetual existence
+Continuing existence

-An unincorporated nonprofit association continues to exist, despite changes in its membership, until it is dissolved and wound up as provided for in sections 27 and 28.
+A nonprofit association continues to exist, despite changes in its membership, until it is dissolved and wound up as provided for in sections 25 and 26.

-Comment: This section contains an important corollary to the general principle set out in section 8.
-It declares that a UNA has perpetual existence.
+Comment: This section contains an important corollary to the general principle set out in section 7.
+It declares that a UNA continues in existence until it is dissolved and wound up under the Uniform Act.
 This is one of the key aspects of legal entity status.
 As a practical matter, the members of a UNA may agree to limit its existence to a set term by spelling out that agreement in the UNA's governing principles.
 The Uniform Act provides a summary procedure for ending the existence of a UNA by dissolution and winding up.
-See sections 27-28.
+See sections 25-26.